jlizen/graceful-shutdown-with-aws-lambda/rust-demo/README.md

 curl "replace this with value of RustHelloWorldApi"
 ```

-Waite for several minutes, check the function's log messages in CloudWatch.
+Wait for several minutes, check the function's log messages in CloudWatch.
 If you see a log line containing "SIGTERM
 received", it works!

 for example: